tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

 *CH3: In real-world conditions, light-adapted pupil size changes as a function of age, with higher age associated with a smaller pupil size.*

-In the code section <span style="color: blue;">*[7] Exploratory analyses - EH*</span> we conduct our exploratory analyses specified in the the stage 2 manuscript.
+In the code section <span style="color: blue;">*[7] Exploratory analyses - EH*</span> we conduct our exploratory hypotheses tests specified in the the stage 2 manuscript.
 The analysis procedure corresponds to the confirmatory hypotheses.
 However, we only include log10-transformed mEDI as a predictor in these cases.

 - *EH1: Sex differences in light-adapted pupil size are present under real-world conditions.*
 - *EH2: Light-adapted pupil size varies as a function of iris colour under real-world conditions.*
 - *EH3: Light-adapted pupil size varies as a function of habitual caffeine consumption (relative to body weight) under real-world conditions.*
 - *EH4: Light-adapted pupil size varies as a function of the acute caffeine consumption (relative to body weight) under real-world conditions.*

+In the code section <span style="color: blue;">*[8] Exploratory analyses without hypotheses *</span> Here, we conduct the exploratory analyses of the stage 2 manuscript that were not hypothesis driven.
+The LMM analysis procedure  uses the same approach as for the exploratory hypothesis tests.
+The output however is given as matrices of Bayes Factor tests.

+The following exploratory tests were run:

+1) Exploratory tests of single light level measures as pupil size predictors (6 variables: 5x Alpha-opic EDIs + photopic illumiance).

+2) Exploratory tests of pairwise light level measures as pupil size predictors (all 15 pairwise combinations of the 6 light level variables).

+Please note that these tests are included in the R code but not part of the rmd and html files with the hypothesis tests, due to the high demand on computing power and long runtime when "knitting".

 ## Figures and tables